 In regards to Real Estate, the market definitely felt a recession of people ready to purchase homes.
 According to data from the US Census Bureau, privately owned home sales dropped from the 716 homes sold in February to the 612 come March.
 In April, panic reduced home sales even further to 570.

 As we’ve adjusted and adapted to a COVID-19 world, however, confidence has increased.
 The overall health of the Real Estate Market is fairing much better.
-Home sales in September are estimated at 959, and October’s numbers aren’t in just yet.
+There were 959 home sales in September, and October’s numbers aren’t in just yet.
 The hot nature of the housing market during the past few months can be attributed to lower mortgage rates and lower supply across the United States.

 In terms of the average price of homes on the market, Realtor.com shows that homes are up 12% on average.
 They also show that home sales are faster than both the previous month and the previous year.